perl11/perl11-blog/content/bringing-types-to-perl.md

     print $r->area(); # OUTPUT: «100»

-With the old pre-5.10 pseudo-hashes the field names `upper`, `lower` as hash keys where compile-time optimized to linear-time array access to the magic `@Rectangle::FIELDS` array.
+With the old pre-5.10 pseudo-hashes the field names `upper`, `lower` as hash keys were compile-time optimized to linear-time array access to the magic `@Rectangle::FIELDS` array.
 The hash was made restricted, ensuring typos in the field names would lead to compile-time errors when those keys did not exist.